dual rail logic

 not gate le

 This makes sense — we’re representing our data as l and r, and a crossing crossing swaps l and r.
-Under LE our NOT gate doesn’t need a reservoir; it’s just a single common .
+Under R2 our NOT gate doesn’t need a reservoir; it’s just a single common .

 continue